-Assistant Professor, Harvard Business School; Co-Chair, Colonial Encounters and Divergent Development Trajectories in the Mediterranean Study Group, CES, Harvard University; Local Affiliate, CES, Harvard University
+Assistant Professor, Harvard Business School; Co-Chair, Colonialism and Mediterranean Europe, CES, Harvard University; Local Affiliate, CES, Harvard University

 April 13, 2016